Meltwater ups Cision bid, chance of winning bidding war stays slim

-STOCKHOLM (Reuters) - U.S.-based PR software and services firm Meltwater raised its bid for Swedish peer Cision CISI.ST on Wednesday but kept it conditional on reaching a 70 percent ownership with slim chances it would come out a winner in the bidding war with private-equity group GTCR.
+STOCKHOLM, April 16 (Reuters) - U.S.-based PR software and services firm Meltwater raised its bid for Swedish peer Cision on Wednesday but kept it conditional on reaching a 70 percent ownership with slim chances it would come out a winner in the bidding war with private-equity group GTCR.

 Meltwater bid 63 crowns per share for Cision, valuing the company at 939 million Swedish crowns ($142.93 million) and topping the current bid by U.S-based GTCR’s Blue Canyon Holdings.